 4. Backfilling

 Radial lift designs typically afford better 360-degree visibility from the cab, plus a longer reach in front of the skid steer unit.
 In applications where visibility, horizontal reach, and mobility are needed — like those in backfilling — select radial designs with steady digging and drawbar functionality.
-The simplified configuration at the heart of a radial skid steer also makes it the more practical choice for this application.
+The simplified configuration at the heart of a radial skid steer makes it the more practical choice for this application.

 5. Material Handling